-For a gun that had such a monumental impact on American history, the weapon fired by John Wilkes Booth is surprisingly diminutive.
+For a gun that had such a huge impact on American history, the weapon fired by John Wilkes Booth is surprisingly diminutive.
 Fashioned from brass, the derringer pistol weighs barely 8 ounces.
 The gun, which discharged a single .44-caliber lead ball, was easily concealed by Booth but accurate only at close range.
 Since he had only a single shot as ammunition, Booth had only one chance to kill the president.
-The pistol is on standing display in Washington, D.C., at Ford’s Theatre, but through May 29, 2015, it is part of the theater’s special exhibition, “Silent Witnesses: Artifacts of the Lincoln Assassination,” which also includes items on loan from the Smithsonian Institution, including the custom-made Brooks Brothers overcoat and iconic stovepipe hat that Lincoln wore the night of the murder.
-Also part of the exhibition are the contents of Lincoln’s pockets the night of the assassination, which included a linen handkerchief, two pairs of glasses, a pocketknife and a $5 Confederate note that he likely received days earlier when touring the fallen Confederate capital of Richmond.
+The pistol is on standing display in Washington, D.C., at Ford’s Theatre.

 After the president arrived at Ford’s Theatre and acknowledged the audience, he rested his gangly frame in a high-backed, walnut rocking chair upholstered in a plush red fabric.
 An unsuspecting Lincoln sat in this chair as Booth quietly approached from behind and fired his shot into the back of the president’s head.
 After the murder, authorities removed the chair from the theater as evidence.
-The widow of theater co-owner Harry Ford reclaimed the chair from the Smithsonian Institution in 1929, and another man named Ford, no relation, bought it at auction.
-Automotive tycoon Henry Ford purchased the piece for his new museum in Dearborn, Michigan, where he housed it in a transported Illinois courthouse building in which Lincoln practiced law in the 1840s.
-(The Henry Ford Museum also possesses the limousine in which President John F. Kennedy was riding when he was assassinated in Dallas in 1963.)
+The widow of theater co-owner Harry Ford reclaimed the chair from the Smithsonian Institution in 1929, and automotive tycoon Henry Ford—no relation—bought it at auction.
+He purchased the piece for his new museum in Dearborn, Michigan, where he housed it in a transplanted Illinois courthouse building in which Lincoln practiced law in the 1840s.

 After the shooting at Ford’s Theatre, Lincoln was carried across the street and placed on a bed in the back room of William Petersen’s boardinghouse.
 The lanky president couldn’t fit on the bed, so he had to be laid diagonally across it.
-Lincoln died in the bed at 7:22 a.m. on April 15, 1865.
-The president’s deathbed is part of the collection of the Chicago History Museum, but through February 2016 it is on loan for an exhibition at the Abraham Lincoln Presidential Library and Museum in Springfield, Illinois.
+Lincoln died in bed at 7:22 a.m. on April 15, 1865.
+The president’s deathbed is part of the collection of the Chicago History Museum.

 Among the quirky curiosities in the eclectic collection of Philadelphia’s Mütter Museum are President Grover Cleveland’s jaw tumor, Albert Einstein’s brain and a specimen from Booth’s body.
 The fragment, floating in a glass jar, was taken from Booth’s corpse during an autopsy conducted on the assassin aboard the ironclad USS Montauk docked at the Washington Navy Yard.
 A label on the jar says the specimen is from Booth’s thorax, although there is speculation it could be a piece of his vertebra.